Are you a camper or an RVer?

 While we love the room and comfort of our 2001 Citation, we miss the lightness and spontaneity of exploring the smaller backroads of America.
 We miss it so much, in fact, we’re sure there is another truck camper in our near future.

-Photos: Top: Jimmy Smith tending the campfire on our last evening of camping on Lake Seminole at a Corps of Engineers campground on the Florida-Georgia state line.
-Bottom: Lost Dutchman State Park in the shadow of the Superstition Mountains near Phoenix, Arizona.
-(Julianne Crane)
+Photos: (Top) Campfire on our last evening camping on Lake Seminole at a Corps of Engineers campground on the Florida-Georgia state line.
+(Bottom) Lost Dutchman State Park in the shadow of the Superstition Mountains near Phoenix, Arizona.
+(Julianne G. Crane)